ExFAT: Adoption

-exFAT is supported in Windows XP and Windows Server 2003 with update KB955704, Windows Embedded CE 6.0, Windows Vista with Service Pack 1, Windows Server 2008, Windows 7, Windows 8, Windows Server 2008 R2 (except Windows Server 2008 Server Core), Windows 10, macOS starting from 10.6.5, Linux via FUSE or natively starting from kernel 5.4, and iPadOS as well as iOS starting from 13.1.
+exFAT is supported in Windows XP and Windows Server 2003 with update KB955704, Windows Vista Service Pack 1 and later, Windows Server 2008 and later (except Server Core), macOS starting from 10.6.5, Linux via FUSE or natively starting from kernel 5.4, and iPadOS as well as iOS starting from 13.1.

 Companies can integrate exFAT into a specific group of consumer devices, including cameras, camcorders, and digital photo frames for a flat fee.
 Mobile phones, PCs, and networks have a different volume pricing model.

 exFAT is supported in a number of media devices such as modern flat-panel TVs, media centers, and portable media players.

 exFAT is the official file system of SDXC cards.
-Because of this, any device not supporting exFAT, such as the Nintendo 3DS, may not legally advertise itself as SDXC compatible, despite supporting SDXC cards as mass storage devices by formating the card with FAT32 or a proprietary file system tied to the device in question.
+Because of this, any device not supporting exFAT, such as the Nintendo 3DS, may not legally advertise itself as SDXC compatible, despite supporting SDXC cards as mass storage devices by formatting the card with FAT32 or a proprietary file system tied to the device in question.

 Some vendors of other flash media, including USB pen drives, compact flash (CF) and solid-state drives (SSD) ship some of their high-capacity media pre-formatted with the exFAT file system to ensure compatibility with any given device.
 For example, Sandisk ships their 256 GB CF cards as exFAT.

 Microsoft has entered into licensing agreements with BlackBerry, Panasonic, Sanyo, Sony, Canon, Aspen Avionics, Audiovox, Continental, Harman, LG Automotive and BMW.

 Mac OS X Snow Leopard 10.6.5 and later can create, read, write, verify, and repair exFAT file systems.

 Linux has support for exFAT via FUSE since 2009.
 In 2013, Samsung Electronics published a Linux driver for exFAT under GPL.

-On 28 August 2019, Microsoft published the exFAT specification and released the patent to the Open Invention Network members.
+On 28 August 2019, Microsoft published the exFAT specification and released the patent to the Open Invention Network (OIN) members.
 The Linux kernel introduced native exFAT support with the 5.4 release in November 2019.

 ChromeOS can read and write to exFAT partitions.

+OpenHarmony operating system since 3.1 version in December 2021, alongside HarmonyOS platform with HarmonyOS NEXT Beta update add native support for read and write exFAT partitions.

-Technical specialities
+Technical specifications

 File name lookup

 exFAT employs a filename hash-based lookup phase to speed certain cases, which is described in US patent Quick File Name Lookup Using Name Hash.
 Appendix A of the document contains details helpful in understanding the file system.